contentful/contentful-graphql-playground-app/README.md

+# Contentful GraphQL Playground App

-This project was bootstrapped with [Create Contentful App](https://github.com/contentful/create-contentful-app).
+> This project was bootstrapped with [Create Contentful App](https://github.com/contentful/create-contentful-app).

+## Setup

+...

-## Available Scripts
+## Development

 In the project directory, you can run:

 #### `npm start`

 Creates or update your app definition in contentful, and runs the app in development mode.
 Open your app to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.